Looking for a Lifespan-o-Meter? 5 Tests for Longevity

 The 120-year club, anyone?
 It may take a bit of heavy lifting and, yes, some mental muscle, to expand your wellness spectrum.

-Looking for a life span-o-meter?
-These five medical tests, backed by science, can offer up clues about how long you’ll live.
+Here, five medical tests, backed by science, that can offer up clues about how long you’ll live.

 1. Get a Lab Report